chasharpur/uk-compare/README.md

 ## Recursion
 When the same text is repeated multiple times in a document, for example, the refrain of a song or poem, the suffix tree only records the first such alignment between left and right.
-Susbsequent instances of the same text will be flagged as deleted/added.
+Subsequent instances of the same text will be flagged as deleted/added.
 The only way around this limitation is to re-apply the suffix tree calculation to all unaligned parts of the text.
 Such repetitions, now isolated from the other